ashleyalee/DH110/assignment6/README.md

 ![design layout](1.png)

 ### Decision Process and Design Details
 I decided to design the main "Sell/Buy" page.
 I chose this frame because it captures the main page of functions that the user can do on the app, which are to either buy or sell products.
 The overall layout of this page includes a search bar for what item they are looking to buy/sell, and then two buttons that allow them to choose whether they are trying to buy or sell that product to complete their search query.
 Below this section are some products that are generated to their liking for them to explore.
 The overall layout of this page includes a menu button, chat button, title of the application, sell/buy buttons, search bar, and product images.
 For the grid layout, I utilized 5 rows with 20px gutter and 20px margin, and 2 columns with 20px gutter and 20px margin.
 The rows were used to align the different sections of the page, including the search bar component and the 'explore' section.
 The columns were used to align the product photos in the 'explore' section, since I wanted to have two columns of products.
+To incorporate Gestalt's principles of design, I tried to incorporate a symmetric layout, hence the distirbution of elements in the page.

 ## Typography Variations
 ![typography](2.png)